DrewBradfordXYZ/quickbase-codepages/README.md

 is extended with additional features to set up a QuickBase ready project structure:

-- Each app you are updating generates a `APPNAME_yourRootProjectName.html` file in your project's `./dist` folder with generated links to your JS and CSS code pages.
+- Each app you target for update generates a `APPNAME_yourRootProjectName.html` file in your project's `./dist` folder.
+Each HTML file contains pre-generated links to your JS and CSS code page URLs.
   - To turn this behavior off, remove `&& createCodePageHtml` from the `"build"` script in `package.json`
 - The default `index.html` is no longer needed and is moved into `./dist/unused/`.
 This folder is ignored by `npm run codepages` and will not be saved to a code page.
   - To turn this behavior off, remove `&& hideDefaultHtml` from the `"build"` script in `package.json`.

+> **Note:** To update multiple apps, read the environment variable instructions in this document or in `.env.example`.

 ## Required: Environment Variables